billp/TermiNetwork/README.md

 ```

 ## TNQueue Hooks
-Hooks can be run before/after each request execution of a queue.
-The following hooks are executed in the shared default queue:
+Hooks can be run before/after each request execution in a queue.
+The following hooks are executed in the default queue:

 ```swift
 TNQueue.shared.beforeAllRequestsCallback = {